Rapid GPU-Assisted Search and Parameterization-Based Refinement and Continuation of Connections between Tori in Periodically Perturbed Planar Circular Restricted 3-Body Problems: Dynamical Models and Equations of Motion

 \subsection{Planar Elliptic Restricted 3-body Problem}

 There are many periodically perturbed PCRTBP models that are of interest, such as the bicircular problem \cite{simo1995bicircular}, the quasi-bicircular problem \cite{andreu1998quasi}, and the Hill restricted 4-body problem \cite{scheeres1998restricted}.
-Another well-known periodically-perturbed PCRTBP model is the planar elliptic restricted 3-body problem (PERTBP), which we use in this study for numerical demonstration of our tools.
+Another well-known periodically perturbed PCRTBP model is the planar elliptic restricted 3-body problem (PERTBP), which we use in this study for numerical demonstration of our tools.
 In the PERTBP, $m_{1}$ and $m_{2}$ revolve around their barycenter in an elliptical Keplerian orbit of nonzero eccentricity $\varepsilon > 0$.
 All other assumptions are the same as the PCRTBP.
 The length unit is defined such that the $m_{1}$-$m_{2}$ orbit semi-major axis is 1, and the period of the primaries' orbit remains $2\pi$.
 This implies that the perturbation frequency $\Omega_{p} = 1$; hence, we can take $\theta_{p} = t$ modulo $2\pi$.

 We use the same PERTBP model used by Hiday-Johnston and Howell \cite{hiday1994transfers}, except for a coordinate change from position-velocity to position-momentum coordinates and a restriction of the dynamics to the $xy$-plane.
 Again, the coordinate system is defined with the primaries on the $x$-axis and origin at their barycenter.
-However, the distance from $m_{1}$ to $m_{2}$ is now time-periodic; $t=0, 2\pi, \dots$ are the times of periapse.
+However, the distance from $m_{1}$ to $m_{2}$ is now time-periodic; we let $t=0, 2\pi, \dots$ be the times of periapse of their orbit.
 This is different from the well-known pulsating coordinates of Szebehely \cite{szebehely1969}.
 The equations of motion are given by Equation \eqref{H_EOM} with time-periodic Hamiltonian